sergey-koryshev/idler/README.md

 When you added notes you want, don't forget to press button `Save Changes` (Ctrl+S) to save all notes to DataBase file.
 All unsaved notes are marked by the following icons:

-- `pen` - only category, effort or description was changed
+- `pen icon` - category, effort or description was changed
-- `arrows` - only order was changed
+- `opposing arrows icon` - only order was changed
-- `new document` - note was created but unsaved yet
+- `new document icon` - note was created

 To refresh list notes for selected date you can press button `Refresh`, note that if you confirm to refresh list with unsaved changes they will be discharged.

 To remove note, click on red cross button which appears when mouse cursor is over a note.

 To change note's order, you can drag it by draggable area at the left of the note and drop it in desired place withing the note list.

-And at last, you can find counter which shows you total effort for selected date at bottom left of main window.
+### Status Bar

+Status bar contains information labels and elements to manage application's settings:

+- `Total Effort counter` - shows total effort for all notes for selected date including value from area to add new note
+- `Spelling Errors counter` - shows amount of spelling errors across all notes for selected date
+- `Lock icon` - blurs/unblurs notes for selected date
+- `Bell icon` - enables/disables reminder notifications

+### Spellcheck

+All input elements related to description have enabled spellcheck feature but its behavior depends on the element's purpose: description input always show spelling errors in area to add new note, but inputs in list of notes show spelling errors only when they are in focus.
+To identify right description where spelling errors are found, `underlying ab letters` icon appears at the right of the description.

+Language which is used to perform spellcheck is current input language on your PC, and when you change it, the application automatically refreshes results of checking for new input language.

 ## Advanced Features